Riad al-Turk: Overview

 After his release in 1998, al-Turk was initially not particularly active politically.
-In June 2000, however, Syrian president Hafiz al-Asad died and his son Bashar succeeded him.
+In June 2000, however, Syrian president Hafez al-Assad died and his son Bashar succeeded him.
 This was followed by an outburst of political debate and demands for democratic changes, known as the Damascus Spring, and al-Turk resumed a prominent role.
 His statement on al Jazeera television in August 2001 that "the dictator has died" was seen as a direct cause of renewed repression by an angered government, and al-Turk himself was arrested some days later on September 1, 2001, subjected to a trial widely seen as unfair before a state security court.
-In June 2002 he was sentenced to three years imprisonment for `attempting to change the constitution by illegal means.` This led to international protests, especially given his poor health.
+In June 2002 he was sentenced to three years imprisonment for `attempting to change the constitution by illegal means.
+This led to international protests, especially given his poor health.

 Al-Turk was released after serving fifteen months of his sentence, and resumed his political activities.
 In spring 2005 the Syrian Communist Party (Political Bureau) held a secret congress at which it decided to change its name to the Syrian Democratic People's Party.
-At this congress, Turk stepped down as party secretary, but he remains an influential member of the organization.
+At this congress, Turk stepped down as party secretary, but he remained an influential member of the organization.
 In the same year, he also emerged as a prominent name in the Damascus Declaration, a pro-democracy coalition of Syrian opposition activists and organizations.

+In 2011, he welcomed the onset of the Syrian revolution against Bashar al-Assad's regime.
+However, the country descended into civil war.
+Initially supporting an alliance under the National Council of all opposition currents, including Islamists, Riyad al-Turk later expressed regret, acknowledging the oversight of ignoring certain violations committed by Islamist groups during the emergency.
+By 2013, he had been living in seclusion, confined to an apartment in Damascus.
+Reflecting on his decades-long involvement with the Syrian Communist Party, al-Turk revealed to Le Monde: "Since I joined in the 1950s, clandestine life has been a tradition.
+My generation understands the importance of secrecy against such a regime.
+The young revolutionaries were unaware, and they paid a steep price."

+His wife left the country at the conflict's onset and died in Canada in 2017.
+Despite initial reluctance, al-Turk eventually yielded to the persuasion of his daughters, who were already refugees abroad.
+In late July 2018, he went into exile, passing through Turkey, and eventually settling in Paris, France.

+Al-Turk died on 1 January 2024, at the age of 93.